JoakimLandstrom/todo-react-app/README.md

 ```
 ##### You can now start building your first React component in ```app.js``` :thumbsup:

-# Basic requirements of the app :ledger:
+# Basic requirements of the app :memo:
   - Add a new todo to your todo-list
   - Edit a todo
   - Remove a todo from the list